berarma/new-lg4ff/README.md

 In some distributions, the install step might throw some SSL errors because it's trying to sign the module.
 These errors can be ignored.

+Now the module is installed but not loaded.

-Load the module:
+To load the module:

 `$ sudo make load`

-Unload the module (restoring the in-kernel module):
+To unload the module (restoring the in-kernel module):

 `$ sudo make unload`